crisn2blink/SQL-Course-Project-Part-I-Data-Warehouse/README.md

 # Data Warehouse & Anlytics Project
-Welcome to the **SQL Course Data Warehouse Project** repository!
+Welcome to the **SQL Course Project** repository!
 This is a three-part project that demonstrates a comprehensive data warehousing and analytics solutions, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project that highlights industry best practices in data engineering and analytics.
+The project was built by following the instructions provided by Baraa's SQL Mastery Course.

-THREE PARTS TO THE PROJECT
+THREE PARTS TO THE PROJECT <br>
-1.
+1. SQL Course Project Part I: Data Warehouse
+2. SQL Course Project Part II: EDA
+3. SQL Course Project Part III: Power BI Dashboard

 ---
 ## 🏗️ Data Architecture